belavenir/P5-Vehicle-Detection/README.md

 ####2.
 Filter of False Positive

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-The result in above image shows the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video.
+In the video test, I also use multiple frames to filter noises as I mentioned before.
+And it works well.
 ---

 ###Discussion

 In the result, we can see somewhat wobbly or unstable bounding boxes occur sometime, especially under tree shade.
 I tried to tune my parameter but it is difficult to remove.
 I think maybe we can agument some other dataset by changing illumination to make the training model more robust.
 Meanwhile a CNN model deserve a try as well.

-To filter the false positive, the most effective way should be to establish frame-frame tracking.
-It is just to have a mean-value of bouding window positions after several frames.
-I will improve it in this way.
-But right now I have no too much time.